 - 1. Peasants and other people working in rural areas have the right to freedom of thought, belief, conscience, religion, opinion, expression and peaceful assembly.
-They have the right to express their opinion, including through claims, petitions and mobilizations, at the local, regional, national and international levels. - 2.
-Peasants and other people working in rural areas have the right, individually and collectively, in association with others or as a community, to participate in peaceful activities against violations of human rights and fundamental freedoms. - 3.
-States shall take all necessary measures to ensure protection by the competent authorities of everyone, individually and in association with others, against any violence, threat, retaliation, de jure or de facto discrimination, pressure or any other arbitrary action as a consequence of his or her legitimate exercise and defence of the rights described in the present declaration.
+They have the right to express their opinion, either orally, in writing or in print, in the form of art, or through any other media of their choice, at the local, regional, national and international levels. - 2.
+Peasants and other people working in rural areas have the right, individually and/or collectively, in association with others or as a community, to participate in peaceful activities against violations of human rights and fundamental freedoms. - 3.
+The exercise of the rights provided for in the present article carries with it special duties and responsibilities.
+It may therefore be subject to certain restrictions, but these shall only be such as are provided for by law and are necessary: - (a) For respect of the rights or reputations of others; - (b) For the protection of national security or of public order (ordre public), or of public health or morals. - 4.
+States shall take all necessary measures to ensure protection by the competent authorities of everyone, individually and in association with others, against any violence, threat, retaliation, de jure or de facto discrimination, pressure or any other arbitrary action as a consequence of his or her legitimate exercise and defence of the rights described in the present Declaration.